| User

 size.
 Scroll up (or away from yourself)

+to reduce the font size.
 You might find it useful to reduce

 font size when printing a Web page,